Don’t forget to share it with your network!

 AR can be used in the following ways:

-will vary among brands, but the short version is that adding AR to a website today is much easier, faster, and more accessible than it was even a couple of years ago, thanks to new software on the market.
+Adding AR to a website today is much easier, faster, and more accessible than it was even a couple of years ago, due to the new software advancements in the market.
 If you’re intrigued by the potential AR has to improve your bottom line, here are a few guiding principles to keep in mind:

 Showing different filters on faces Snapchat gives you your own unique QR code.
 When you meet a fellow Snapchat user and want to friend each-other, you can just take a snap of the other person's code, and they're automatically added to your friends list.
 World lenses are augmented reality elements, such as rainbows, that you can add to a snap so it looks like it's part of the photo.